Last Updated on July 19, 2021 by Sarah

 Plastic is also categorised with a number between 1 and 7 depending on the types of resins used in the plastic.
 Those classified as #1, #3, #6 and #7 are generally considered to be the worst offenders.

 Toxic dyes, finishes and glues – Also look to avoid toys with potentially toxic paints, dyes finishes or glues.
 Some paint still contains lead and glues may contain formaldehyde, a common VOC.
 For example, toys made from manufactured wood such as MDF and Ply-wood are commonly bonded using toxic glues and other adhesive materials, so are best avoided where possible.

 ‘Toys’ such as metal jewellery and play make up (such as that stinky nail varnish you get in many girls comics) are also best avoided, as they’re often not subject to any safety regulations and may contain lead or other heavy metals.

-Flame retardants – Also be aware of toys that may contain flame retardants.
+Flame retardants – Also be aware of toys that may contain flame retardants (PDF).
 Unfortunately, it’s not always easy to tell when chemicals in flame retardants are present, but as a guide soft toys and toys containing foam may contain flame retardants.
 The product details should tell you.